 Provide essential information: date, location, number seen.

-If possible, information about their sex, age (juvenile or adult, size of juveniles), or what they were doing would also be useful.
+If possible, information about whether they are a pair, their sex (males whistle and females growl), age (juvenile or adult, size of juveniles), or what they were doing would also be useful.

 When visiting parks, beaches, rivers, and lakes